What changes to the admissions requirements have been made due to COVID-19?

 Is an interview required?

 A half-day, in-person interview is required for admission.
 Interviews are scheduled by invitation only.
-Early decision interviews will take place in September.
-Regular decision interviews will be scheduled between November-January.
+Interviews for applicants who meet the Priority Deadline will take place in October.
+Interviews for applicants who meet the Final Deadline will be scheduled in December.

 When will I be notified of the admissions decision?

-Early Decision: Applicants will be notified of admissions decisions by late September.
+Priority Deadline: Applicants will be notified of admissions decisions by mid-November.

 What is the tuition for the DPT program?